k98kurz/bluegenes/readme.md

 ## Overview

-The general concept with a genetic algorithm is to evaluate a population for fitness (an arbitrary metric) and use fitness, recombination, and mutation to drive evolution toward a more optimal result.
+The general concept with a genetic algorithm is to evaluate a population for fitness (an arbitrary metric) and use fitness, recombination, and Mutation to drive evolution toward a more optimal result.
 In this simple library, the genetic material is a sequence of `T comparable`, and it is organized into the following hierarchy: